Press Kit - Curtis C. Chen (陳致宇)

 AppearancesSee a complete list of upcoming author appearances at: https://CurtisCChen.com/events |

-Bios of Varying Length25 WordsCurtis C. Chen (陳致宇) writes stories and runs puzzle games near Portland, Oregon.
-He is the author of the KANGAROO science fiction spy thriller novels.
-50 WordsOnce a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories and runs puzzle games near Portland, Oregon.
-He's the author of the KANGAROO series of funny science fiction spy thrillers and the lead writer for Realm's Echo Park podcast. https://CurtisCChen.com 100 WordsOnce a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories and runs puzzle games near Portland, Oregon.
-He's the author of the KANGAROO series of funny science fiction spy thrillers and has written for the Realm original podcasts Echo Park, Ninth Step Murders, and Machina.
-Curtis' short fiction has appeared in Playboy Magazine, Aliens vs. Predators: Ultimate Prey, The Sunday Morning Transport, and elsewhere.
+Bios of Varying Length25 WordsCurtis C. Chen (陳致宇) writes stories near Portland, Oregon.
+He is the award-winning author of the bestselling KANGAROO science fiction spy thrillers.
+50 WordsOnce a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories near Portland, Oregon.
+He's the award-winning author of the bestselling KANGAROO series of funny science fiction spy thrillers and the lead writer for Realm's Echo Park podcast. https://CurtisCChen.com 100 WordsOnce a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories near Portland, Oregon.
+He's the award-winning author of the bestselling KANGAROO series of funny science fiction spy thrillers and has written for the Realm original podcasts Echo Park, Ninth Step Murders, and Machina.
+Curtis' shorter works have appeared in Playboy Magazine; the ENNIE Award-winning Kobold Guide to Roleplaying; The Year's Best Fantasy, Volume 2; Aliens vs. Predators: Ultimate Prey; and elsewhere.
 His homebrew cat feeding robot was displayed in the "Worlds Beyond Here" exhibit at Seattle's Wing Luke Museum.
 Visit him online: https://CurtisCChen.com 150 Words

-Once a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories and runs puzzle games near Portland, Oregon.
+Once a Silicon Valley software engineer, Curtis C. Chen (陳致宇) now writes stories near Portland, Oregon.

 He has written for the Realm original podcasts Echo Park, Ninth Step Murders, and Machina.

-Once a software engineer in Silicon Valley, Curtis C. Chen (陳致宇) now writes fiction and runs puzzle games around Portland, Oregon.
-His debut novel
+Once a software engineer in Silicon Valley, Curtis C. Chen (陳致宇) now writes fiction near Portland, Oregon.

 Waypoint Kangaroo, a science fiction spy thriller, was a 2017 Locus Awards Finalist in the First Novel category and a 2017 Endeavour Award Finalist.